Ultimate Guide To Setting New Year’s Intentions

 Related post: How To Redefine Success & Achieve It

-For example, a New Year’s resolution is “to exercise for 30 minutes every single day.”
-It leaves no room for error – 29 mins of exercise 1 day out of 365 and you’ve failed.
+A New Year’s resolution “to exercise for 30 minutes every single day” leaves no room for error – 29 mins of exercise 1 day out of 365 and you’ve failed.
 If your kiddos were sick and you were up all day and night taking care of them, it doesn’t matter.

 New Year’s Resolutions fail because they discount the fact that you’re a human, life happens, and you can’t predict circumstances outside of your control